Agi Mishol: Literary Career

 Mishol is the author of 20 volumes of poetry, including two comprehensive selections encompassing different periods in her career.
 She self-published her first book, "Kodem Tafasti Rega," when she was 18 years old, but then recollected all copies in the bookshops and destroyed them.
 Her latest published book is "שירים זה מכשפות" (Poems.
 It's witches, Hakibutz Hameuhad).
-Her volume "Selected and New Poems" (2003, Hakibutz Hameuhad and Bialik Institute) has sold over 13,000 copies to this date.
-Mishol's poems are widely popular in Israel, have been set to music by various Israeli artists including Corinne Allal, Yehudit Ravitz and Ori Leshman, and adapted into theatrical works such as "Yanshufot" (Owls, 2004).
-Translated selections of her poems have been published in the US, Germany, UK, Ireland, France, Italy, Argentina, Romania and Slovenia.
+Her volume "Selected and New Poems" (2003, Hakibutz Hameuhad and Bialik Institute) has sold over 13,000 copies to date.
+Mishol's poems are widely popular in Israel, have been set to music by various Israeli artists, including Corinne Allal, Yehudit Ravitz, and Ori Leshman, and adapted into theatrical works such as "Yanshufot" (Owls, 2004).
+Translated selections of her poems have been published in the US, Germany, the UK, Ireland, France, Italy, Argentina, Romania, and Slovenia.

 In 2022, Mishol served as Poet in Residence in the Israel Institute for Advanced Studies in the Hebrew University of Jerusalem, where she is also a member of the university's board of trustees.
 She appeared extensively in various international events, and in 2006 was the artistic director of the international poetry festival in Mishkanot Sha'ananim, Jerusalem.
 Mishol managed the Helicon School of Poetry between the years 2011 and 2014, and has taught poetry and led writing workshops in various academic institutions in Israel.

-As recognition of her work, Mishol holds three PhD honoris causa titles, from the Weizman institute, Tel Aviv University and Bar-Ilan university.
+As recognition of her work, Mishol holds three PhD honoris causa titles, from the Weizman institute, Tel Aviv University, and Bar-Ilan university.
 In 2018, her literary archive was deposited in the National Library of Israel's archive, in Jerusalem.

 Themes

-According to Haim Gouri, Agi Mishol has a broad poetic spectrum: "All flora and fauna near and far, varied and colorful landscapes, love and romance, powerful eroticism, revealing and concealing, being the only child of Holocaust survivors who personally experienced the worse...It is poetry filled with rich metaphors and ongoing observation of the human condition."
+According to Haim Gouri, Agi Mishol has a broad poetic spectrum: "All flora and fauna near and far, varied and colorful landscapes, love and romance, powerful eroticism, revealing and concealing, being the only child of Holocaust survivors who personally experienced the worst...It is poetry filled with rich metaphors and ongoing observation of the human condition."

 In his introduction to "Selected and New Poems", Prof. Dan Miron wrote: "Agi Mishol is a poet now standing at the height of her strength...
-Agi Mishol undoubtedly belongs to the great dynasty of female Hebrew poets – Rachel Bluwstein, Yocheved Bat-Miriam, Lea Goldberg, Dalia Rabikovitch and Yona Wallach.
+Agi Mishol undoubtedly belongs to the great dynasty of female Hebrew poets – Rachel Bluwstein, Yocheved Bat-Miriam, Lea Goldberg, Dalia Rabikovitch, and Yona Wallach.

 In his book review in The New York Times of Look There (2006), Joel Brouwer wrote: "Mishol... takes up political subjects with a sly delicacy reminiscent of the Polish poet Wislawa Szymborska's best work".

-According to Amos Oz, "Agi Mishol's poems know how to tell a tale, to sing a song and also dance – all at one and the same time.
+According to Amos Oz, "Agi Mishol's poems know how to tell a tale, to sing a song, and also dance – all at the same time.
 I love the splendid surprises in them, the subtle and exact sadness, and the mysterious manner by which she makes this sadness overflow with hidden joy."

-In 2006 Naomi Shihab Nye wrote: "Agi Mishol's poems feel perfectly weighted.
+In 2006, Naomi Shihab Nye wrote: "Agi Mishol's poems feel perfectly weighted.
 Her mix of honest empathy and care and elegant wit is deeply touching and enlivening."